 for Medicare out-of-hospital services is reached.

 |Medicare benefit is the amount that is paid for a Medicare-eligible medical service.
 It includes the Medicare Safety Net benefit where applicable.

 Medicare Safety Net benefit is the amount a Medicare benefit is increased once the annual threshold in eligible out-of-pocket costs is reached.

 Eligible out-of-pocket costs means the difference between the fee you are charged by your doctor, and the MBS rebate you will receive from Medicare.

 MBS rebate is an amount of money which patients receive from Medicare following a Medicare-eligible service.
 It is based on the MBS Fee and does not include the Medicare Safety Net rebate.

 MBS Fee (or Schedule Fee) is the fee the Government has set for each individual Medicare service.
 This is different from the fee the doctor chooses to charge.

-From 1 January 2016 there will be a limit on the out-of-pocket costs that count towards reaching the threshold.
+Once it commences, there will be a limit on the out-of-pocket costs that count towards reaching the threshold.
 The maximum accumulation amount per Medicare service will be 150% of the MBS Fee less the MBS rebate.
 Any out-of-pocket costs beyond that amount will not count towards reaching the threshold.